 The most important takeaway from Quinn's research, however, was that engaging with toxic content only made it worse.
 "When you get attacked, the instinct is to push back, call it out, say, 'This isn't true,'" Quinn says.
 "But the more engagement something gets, the more the platforms boost it.
-The algorithm reads that as, 'Oh (this it previous plays) and more of it.'"
+The algorithm reads that as, 'Oh, this is popular; people want more of it."

-removing content or accounts that spread disinformation and by more aggressively policing it in the first place.
+The solution, she concluded, was to pressure platforms to enforce their rules, both by removing content or accounts that spread disinformation and by more aggressively policing it in the first place.
 "The platforms have policies against certain types of malign behavior, but they haven't been enforcing them," she says.